 The period of retention of the images captured by the video surveillance system is 24 hours.

 If an image is required to be kept for further investigation or to provide evidence in the event of a security incident, it may be kept for the duration of the investigation and, if necessary, may be archived with the investigation for a period of up to at one year.

 9. Providing information to the public

-We provide the public (to the person who enters the CCAT SG) with information on video surveillance effectively and in detail.
+We provide the public (to the person who enters the CCAT) with information on video surveillance effectively and in detail.
 To this end, we follow a multilayered approach, which consists of a combination of the following 3 methods: